AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 #### Travel
 Whether as an adventurer, a nomad or a simple traveler, you explore the world around you in a mindful way, allowing you to utilize simple advantages of your environment and avoid hazards others wouldn't have even noticed.
 Your base movement speed is increased by 5', and you ignore difficult terrain, whether natural, or of a spell with level up to half your druid level.
 You may also focus your travel.
 Going in and out of focus uses your quick action, and while focusing on this feature, you increase your base movement speed by an additional 5', yet this causes your moves to be noticeably more graceful than others', as you get help from the surrounding flora and tread lightly.
 Doing so gives you a -2 penalty to Concentration checks.
-In addition, while focusing, you may use 1 mana as you attack to move 5' without provoking attacks of opportunity.
+In addition, while focusing, you may use 1 mana as you attack to move 5' without provoking [[Action Economy#Opportunity Attacks|opportunity attacks]].
 You also gain 1 proficiency level in Perception.

 #### Protection